 A mood disorder is a condition that incorporates depression.
 Anger, unhappiness, or failure feelings that interfere during daily activity are some common descriptions.

 As per WHO website: – Globally, the total number of people with depression was estimated to exceed 300 million in 2015, equivalent to 4.3% of the world’s population.
-In India, the National Mental Health Survey 2015-16 revealed that nearly 15% Indian adults need active intervention for one or more mental health issues and one in 20 Indians suffers from depression.
-It is estimated that in 2012, India had over 258 000 suicides, with the age-group of 15-49 years being most affected./span>
+In India, the National Mental Health Survey 2015-16 revealed that nearly 15% of Indian adults need active intervention for one or more mental health issues and one in 20 Indians suffers from depression.
+It is estimated that in 2012, India had over 258 000 suicides, with the age group of 15-49 years being most affected./span>

 Although sadness after a traumatic event in life or grieving following the loss of a beloved one both have specific characteristics in common with depression, these emotions are distinct from each other.
 While sorrow frequently does not, depression frequently does involve self-hatred or low self-esteem.